 So what are the lessons a deaf dog can teach?
 So many humans are out of touch with Mother Nature.
 They’ve lost patience.
 They’re disconnected from their lives.
 They are not mindfully aware and emotionally in tune.
 With a deaf dog, it is critical that you be present, feel the energy, read signals, and be in tune to yourself and the environment around you, just as you are asking your dog to do.
 You will need to bond with your dog in a way that he trusts you as his leader; a leader whose job is to provide him with protection and direction.
 So if you are going to cross the street, he looks to you to keep him safe.
 If you are turning the corner, he looks to you to show him which way to go.

 People ask me about dog training all the time.
-So much that I wrote my last book about training and the various methods people use.
+So much that I wrote a book about training and the various methods people use.
 And I talk about the differences between training and balance because one does not equal the other.
 What is the same is that you need to choose and find the method that works for you, what you are most comfortable with.
 Obviously, clicker training probably won’t work with a deaf dog.
 But if you use sound, that can help you feel the energy behind the word and therefore project that energy to the dog.

 It will require time and patience and consistency.
 But to me, it is a wonderful opportunity.
 I rarely ever use words with dogs.
 I use the sound “tsch!” but that’s usually it.
 I use hand signals, energy, and most importantly body language to communicate that I want the dog to sit, lay down, back up, come.
 Sometimes I don’t even need to make a signal because I set the intention in my head of what I want and the dog responds.
 They feel the energy.
 Of course this doesn’t happen right away or easily, but with practice, you can achieve it.
 It can only be effective, however, if you are calm and assertive, in tune to your own emotions, confident in your ability, and trust; and your dog will reward you not only with his trust, but respect and loyalty too.